-A few months ago I joined members of the Alamance Wellness Collaborative, a county-wide coalition that Active Living By Design supports, on visits to sites around Alamance County, NC.
+A few months ago I joined members of the Alamance Wellness Collaborative, a county-wide coalition that Healthy Places by Design supports, on visits to sites around Alamance County, NC.
 I helped organize this field trip so Collaborative members could learn about different built environment projects co-funded by Impact Alamance and local municipalities.
 We were learning about the resurfaced basketball courts at Green Level Municipal Park when someone asked, “What’s that?” and pointed at a fenced area about 100 yards away.
 What I’ve learned about that area since then is as amazing as it is unique.

 The small town of Green Level, NC is home to one of the nation’s best places to play horseshoes.
 The Municipal Park has twenty courts that meet the National Horseshoe Pitchers Association regulations and include features such as custom-made pits and backstops, full walkways, and properly angled stakes.
 Green Level is a rural, predominantly African-American community (74%) with a population that has held steady for 15 years at about 2,100 residents.
 The town is bisected by Highway 49 and lies between the town of Graham to the south and rural land to the north.
 So why are there world-class horseshoe courts in a town that many Alamance County residents may not have ever visited?
 The simple answer is Clifton Jones.